azajay08/Libft/README.md

 ```

 I am constantly adding functions to the `libft`.
 I have been adding functions that could be considered
-useful and universal so that they can used in many projects.
+useful and universal so that they can be used in many projects.
 I have added
 `ft_print` to the `libft`. `ft_print` is a project to recode the function `printf`.
 The use of `printf` is forbidden
 at Hive, so it is very handy to have my own one that I can use freely.

+Although `libft` was one of the very first projects at Hive, it is one of the most important ones.
+This project had one of the most strict evaluation processes, and rightly so.
+The functions in this library must be perfect with no chance of seg faulting or having memory leaks in order to rule them out when debugging projects where the `libft` is used.